What is bend allowance: K Factor, Y Factor, Bend Table

 Bend Deduction

-Now let us take an example to understand how bend allowance or bend geometry can effect flat part dimension.
+Now let us take an example to understand how bend allowance or bend geometry can affect flat part dimension.

 The size will be less than 8.000 inches.
 If you see the flat pattern size, it is 7.61 inches.
 So there is a difference of (8.000-7.610 )=.390, which is called bend deduction.
 How we arrived at this number depends on many factors that we will discuss later in this article.

-Why Bend Allowance exists?
-What is K factor, Y Factor and Neutral Axis
+Why does Bend Allowance exist?
+What is K factor, Y Factor, and Neutral Axis

 Well, to understand bend allowance, we need to understand how sheet metal behaves when it comes under the tool.
 Below is a snapshot of a bend and the flat pattern of the bend